tonyOgbonna/crypto-research-experiment/README.md

 From the responses to the above queries by each LLM, a distinct team to be tasked with the ultimate goal of this experiment will be created, comprising, but not limited to, the team's compositions, specifications and dynamics.

 From this LLM Chatbots prompting exercise, it was interesting to note that each LLM model approached the goal differently.
 I can't wait to compare and contract the intermediate and end results of each models unique approach.

+See the README file in each of the team folders for specific details on each team specifications.
 #### Team 1: Gemini
 Defined and designed using Google's Gemini Chatbot.
 #### Team 2: GPT-4